 More than one entry disqualifies that entrant.
 Also, every entrant must pro-actively go to the Entrant Status Check website to find out whether or not their application was selected in the DV Lottery.
 This status check can be any time between 05/05/2020 through 09/30/2021.
 The entrant will not be notified if selected.
 A successful entrant is then directed to a confirmation page that will provide a fee schedule and further instructions.

-Complete instructions for participation in the DV Lottery may be found here.
+Complete instructions for participation in the DV Lottery may be found on the US government website.
 There are many websites that offer to apply for an entrant for a fee.
 Caveat emptor: some are possibly fraudulent.
-It is best to go directly to the above US government website to apply.
+It is best to go directly to the US government website to apply.